DaveCaulfield/Zapp/testing.md

 - Responsivness was tested using [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Responsive design checker](https://responsivedesignchecker.com/).
     - Devices tested using these tools were Moto G4, Galaxy S5, iPhone5, iPhone6/7 iPad, iPad pro,Display <1200px, Display >1200px
     - Media queries were added to ensure responsiveness for smalll screens.
-    - Max width was set to ensure site displayed ok on extra large screen.
+    - Max width was set to ensure site displayed ok on extra large screen and prevent overflow on small screens.
-    - After adding media queries the site was found to be responsive for mobile, tabllet, laptop and desktop screens.
+    - After adding media queries the site was found to be responsive for mobile, tablet, laptop and desktop screens.

 ![respnsive large screen ](/docs/readme-images/responsive-large.png)